D067659/tpmc_documentation/technical_documentation/master_service.md

 In the first place, each part of the JSONs content is evaluated.
 This means, operations are executed (each operations has information stored what a action should look like) and the result is stored in a variable, if a variable name was specified via the UI (to hand-over information from one action to another).
 If the current component is a list, this means that a OR operation needs to be performed on those components, which are present in the identified list.
 An operation (action) is explained by the parameters.
-After resolving and transforming those parameters into required fields for this action, the `/invoke_functions` endpoint of the Service Provider handles the real execution of the action (and the forwarding of the result back).
+After resolving and transforming those parameters into required fields for this action, the `/invoke_function/` endpoint of the Service Provider handles the real execution of the action (and the forwarding of the result back).
 It is mentionable that the services were desigend in a way, that the **Master Service is always the brain** of the project, while the **Service Provider is the mechanical hand**.
+Besides the mentioned operations, other componenets of a given routine are conditions, specifying a momentum of execution for the operations.
+Currently supported condition types are:

+* Number-Relations: Triggers if one number is bigger than another (e.g. stock prices, exchange rate, degree celcius)
+* Timer-Based: Triggers if a specific time in a given timezone is reached

+The process flow of conditions are comparable to operations: The required information is extracted from handed-in parameters and it is then decidable whether a operation is required to be executed.
+Those evaluable components are checked regularly until the condition is met and the operation executed.